This is the docker-compose file for the MRCP API/Media Server.

 For a full list of optional settings, see OPTIONAL.md in this directory.
 These settings can be applied directly to the docker-compose.yaml file, or they can be applied via the .env file.

-If a certificate is required to connect to the Lumenvox API, place it in a certs
+If a certificate is required to connect to the Lumenvox API, place it in a certs folder under the docker folder and

-name it server.crt
+name it server.crt:

 docker/